 November 12, 2016 – February 5, 2017

-For more information, or to book this exhibition, please contact Nandini Makrandi, Chief Curator.
+For more information, please contact Nandini Makrandi, Chief Curator.

 Exploring the Land documents American artists’ continuing fascination with the American landscape.
 Some of the featured paintings, drawings and photographs from the Hunter collection have rarely been seen, others are old favorites.
 A handful of works are either new acquisitions or have never been on view before.